Below is the FAQ for all registered riders and individuals curious about the High Cascades 100.

 We want everyone to finish and with that being said many elements are in play.
 Heat and hydration and staying upright to name a few!

-You can drop the night prior at Mt Bachelor Village until 7 pm under the tents or the am of between 4:30 and 5am at the Athletic Club of Bend and start line….NO Parking at the Athletic Club of Bend until after 2pm in the Upper Parking lot
+You can drop the night prior at Mt Bachelor Village until 6 pm under the tents or the am of between 4:30 and 5am at the Athletic Club of Bend as indicated on the Venue map….NO Parking at the Athletic Club of Bend until after 1pm in the Upper Parking lot.

 While things do change year to year depending on the actual course, a time of 1:pm to 1:30pm at 50-55 miles is where the hard cut half way will be established to ensure your safety the rest of the way to the finish line.
 The average speed needed is about 7.5-8mph on average to make the cut off and to be well on your way to finishing without getting caught in the dark as even though it may be lite outside, the forest is much darker late in the day and Mudslinger Events will not compromise the safety of any participant in regards to cutoff times.